 Stop by and watch a live cricket game at the sports field across the street from the beach for an extra dash of fun.
 The nearby town of St. Lawrence Gap offers numerous watering holes for drinks and dancing after a day at the beach.

 Situated on the northwest coast, Gibbs Beach joins with neighboring Mullins Beach for an unstoppable sandy duo.
 This stretch, known as the Gold Coast, boasts pristine blue waters and soft, fine sand.

 If quiet relaxation is what you’re after, Gibbs is here to please.
 Trees along the beach offer a respite from the bright sun with a cool, shady area to read a good book or gaze at the sparkling water.
 Some water sports like wave runners, Hobie cats, and parasailing are available, otherwise you can enjoy your downtime with a swim and a snorkel in the calm Caribbean Sea.

 It’s a postcard-perfect beach for a sandy stroll any time of day if you feel like stretching your legs.
 For access to restaurants and bars, the villages of Holetown and Speightstown are close by.

 A wide expanse of beach awaits you at the tranquil Paynes Bay, located on the west coast of the island near Fitts Village and Holetown.
 The calm sea is a welcome area for swimming, and you may even get to wave at some resident sea turtles.
 Kayaking and swimming are popular activities in this cove, and ample shade is provided by the Manchineel trees along the beach.

-For a true Barbados culinary experience, purchase freshly caught fish from local fishermen at the Paynes Bay Fishing Complex.
+For a true culinary experience that Barbados is known for, purchase freshly caught fish from local fishermen at the Paynes Bay Fishing Complex.
 Paynes Bay is also a spectacular location for watching the sunset.